SharktasticA/eBay-Image-Scraper/README.md

 * 1: Look for images in HTML only
 * 2: Look for images in CSS only
-* 3: Look for images in JS only
+* 3: Look for images in JavaScript only
-* 4: All of the above
+* 4: Look for images in HTML, CSS and JavaScript